St Andrews (NSW)

 St Andrews features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.9% of all households, including 40.8% couples with children, 22.1% couples without children, and 16.9% single parent families.
 Non-family households account for the remaining 18.1%, with lone person households at 16.3% and group households comprising 1.7%.
-The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.
+The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households